Serge Andreoni

 Serge Andreoni (born 15 March 1940) is a former member of the Senate of France who represented the Bouches-du-Rhône department from 2008 to 2014.
 He is a member of the Socialist Party.

+Biography

+Born in Marseille and of Corsican origin, trained as an occupational physician, he is a former independent mayor of Berre-l'Étang and entered the Senate (France) in the 2008 senatorial elections.
+Re-elected mayor of Berre-l'Étang in the March 2014 municipal elections, he did not stand for re-election in the Senate elections the following September.
+In October 2011, he was placed under investigation for “complicity in influence peddling” in connection with the Guérini affair.